About Us

 This depends on your timeline and the program you are booking:

 • We need your payment in full to secure a spot in our Canada Working Holiday Program.
-Since there is a high demand for RO-Sponsored spots, we are not able to reserve a spot for you (unless otherwise discussed with our team).
+Since there is a high demand for RO-Sponsored spots, we are not able to reserve a spot for you.

-• For Outbound Working Holiday programs for Canadians and our Canada Volunteer program, we can usually discuss payment options by paying the $200 registration fee first.
+• For outbound Working Holiday programs for Canadian youth and our Canada volunteer program, we can usually discuss payment options by paying the $200 registration fee first.
 But this depends on the time when you are applying.

 Preparation

-It is not a requirement to speak the native language to take part in any of our Working Holiday programs.
+It is not a requirement to speak the native language to be eligible for the visa.
 However, we do recommend that you know the language of your destination at least on a conversational level or book a language course on arrival.
-Be aware that some job placements (especially for an internship) have language requirements and that it depends on the country how well you will get by on a daily basis with English/French language skills only.

-We usually recommend applying at least 2-3 months before your preferred start date to be on the safe side and to avoid stress and delays.
+We usually recommend applying at least 3 months before your preferred arrival date to be on the safe side and to avoid stress and delays.

 Requirements

-The Working Holiday Program is based on so-called Youth Mobility Agreements between Canada and 30+ countries.
+The Working Holiday Program is based on the Youth Mobility Agreements between Canada and 35+ countries.
 The program is designed for young, international travelers and therefore has a strict age range from 18 – 30 or 35 (depending on the country).

 You will be able to apply for the visa starting on your 18th birthday and until the last day before your 31st or 36th birthday.
 Unfortunately, we can’t make any exceptions when it comes to these requirements.